temporalio/documentation/docs-src/concepts/what-is-a-list-filter.md

 ### Partial string match

-The `=` operator functions similarly to **CONTAINS**, helping to find Workflows with Search Attributes containing a specific word.
+The `=` operator works similarly to **CONTAINS**, helping to find Workflows with Search Attributes containing a specific word.
 Partial string matching applies only to locating Text Search Attributes.

 <!-- note: advanced vis features will be supported in SQL upon the release of v1.20.-->